dingzeyuli/SpEAR-speech-database/README.md

 ---

-The SpEAR Datbase contains carefully selected samples of noise corrupted speech with clean speech references.
+The SpEAR Database contains carefully selected samples of noise corrupted speech with clean speech references.
 This beta version is a small initial release of the database to allow feedback for future developments of this resource.